Spacetime

 - Versioned & auditable: provenance, lineage, and change history are preserved end-to-end.

-- Interoperable: aligns with open geospatial and temporal data conventions (e.g., GeoJSON-T concepts and STAC-style cataloguing) for smooth exchange.
+- Interoperable: aligns with open geospatial and temporal data conventions for smooth exchange.

 Why it matters